Student-athlete Kyden ‘over the moon’ at signing for Leeds Rhinos

 Referring to her time at Leeds Sixth Form College, she added: “I have had an amazing journey and most enjoyable experience whilst studying here.
 I hope to use the skills and knowledge that I have gained as a Leeds Sixth Form College student to make a difference to people’s lives.”

-To find out more about learning opportunities at Leeds Sixth Form College, visit leedssixthform.ac.uk/our-courses/courses, call 0113 386 1997 or email courses@leedssixthform.ac.uk.
+To find out more about learning opportunities at Leeds Sixth Form College, visit leedssixthform.ac.uk/courses, call 0113 386 1997 or email courses@leedssixthform.ac.uk.

 UNIVERSITY BECKONS FOR TEHRIM FOLLOWING TOUGH TWO YEARS